VictoryaG97/HuffmanCompression/README.md

-# A Java multi threaded implementation of Huffman's compression algorithm
+## A Java multi threaded implementation of the first part of Huffman's compression algorithm